zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 ## Useful basics

-Displays the metadata in a file:
+### Try this first

+Prints all findable metadata for a file called foo.jpg, sorted by group:

 <pre>
 <code>exiftool -a -u -g1 foo.jpg</code>